-7.1 INV TABLES
+7.1 INV ID

-INV_ID: This table contains section location coordinates by route number and milepost, longitude and latitude, direction of travel, identification if the location is part of the FHWA Highway Performance Monitoring System, and county/parish name.
+This table contains section location information including route number, milepost, direction of travel, identification if the location is part of the FHWA Highway Performance Monitoring System, and county/parish name.
 Location information is provided in this table for sections classified in a GPS experiment or an SPS maintenance and rehabilitation experiment where CONSTRUCTION_NO = 1 in the EXPERIMENT_SECTION table.
 Location information for SPS projects that is based on construction of a new pavement structure is stored in the SPS_ID table.